Über den Kurs

 Various forms of discrimination contribute towards wage inequality.
 Experts from Brazil and India introduce discrimination based on gender, race, cast and ethnicity and the how these shape wage levels.
 Trade unionists from the Global South discuss the challenges of wage setting for migrant workers and workers in precarious employment.

-Workers from different parts of the world are undertaking campaigns for living wages to address social inequalities and to ensure decent jobs.
-This chapter explores examples of such campaigns, such as, the Asian Floor Wage Initiative, the Fight for Fifteen campaign in the United States, the minimum wage campaign in South Africa and the difficulties of negotiating wages in an inflationary environment in Latin America, in order to draw lessons for trade union strategies around the world.
+This chapter aims at drawing lessons for sustainable wages policies and trade union strategies around the world.
+Workers in different parts of the world are undertaking campaigns for living wages to address social inequalities and to ensure decent jobs.
+This chapter explores examples of such campaigns and initiatives, including the Fight for Fifteen campaign in the United States, the minimum wage campaign in South Africa, supply chain involving global buyers, and the difficulties and chances of negotiating wages in an inflationary environment in Latin America.

 Audit Track (for free)